 Use Your Current Customers as a Springboard

-There are are two main ways to tap into that rich mine of business which is on your doorstep, in other words, your existing customers.
+There are two main ways to tap into that rich mine of business that is on your doorstep, in other words, your existing customers.

 You can encourage them to give referrals and reward them with discounts or cashback as an added incentive.